johnbrendanowens/Data-Merging-Cleaning-and-Analysis-in-SAS-Studio/README.md

 # Data-Merging-Cleaning-and-Analysis-in-SAS-Studio
 This is a project that I did in the Spring of 2017 for the graduate course, Statistical Computing.
+This project involved importing several files of health realted data, merging the files, cleaning the new data set, and then creating new variables.
+Once the data was cleaned and organized, I conducted several statistical tests of it.
+I gathered descriptive statistics, computed t-tests, non-parametric tests, and chi-square tests.
+I also created several graphs and tables in the statistical analysis.